-Bernard Richardson Green, a civilian with the Corps of Engineers,

-Bernard Richardson Green.
-Library of Congress. assisted Casey and Davis.
+Bernard Richardson Green, a civilian with the Corps of Engineers, assisted Casey and Davis.
 The three men had the highest mutual regard and worked well together.
 Green and Davis highly praised Casey's work.
 Davis, who spent much of his time at the monument administering contracts and handling the daily affairs of construction, frequently acted for Casey in the latter's absence, but always deferred a decision that he felt was beyond his authority.
 Many important and complicated features of the work performed during the construction of the monument were the result of suggestions made by both Davis and Green.